On Actuality, Duration, and the Illusion of Linear Time

 Let me surmise the Ancient Egyptians, achieved an agreeable harmony between the subjective and the objective, had unlocked some tricks on the mysterious laws of nature (e.g. Gravity and Cosmic Synchronicity through metempsychosis) hence their large skulls, but like our current sciences, they were met with limitations on the finite keyboard of our epistemology.

 But should we assume that our sciences are unlimited?
 Perhaps, at some latter point, we will realize that some challenges are simply beyond the scope of our current known sciences.
 Some scientists, on the other hand, believe our prowess to be linear, and that the benefits cannot be overstated.
+But any honest human being, still in possession of his soul, would admit that any departure from organic life could ultimately cripple the best of our “chromatic-organic cognition.”

 It is to be observed that our scientists, as in times past, have often made erroneous inferences on the nature of space-time and light, to causes that sometimes could rather be attributable to optical illusions: "mirages and distortions" in the contiguity of celestial bodies' pulling gravitational forces.